 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-When your doctor listens to your heart, a “lub-dup” sound can be heard when your heart valves close.
+When your doctor listens to your heart, a “lub-dub” sound can be heard when your heart valves close.
 But sometimes, a “whoosh” or “swish” sound also can be heard due to turbulent blood flow near your heart.
 That’s a heart murmur.

 The murmur may represent turbulent blood flow related to narrowing or leaking of one or more of the heart valves — or, rarely, a small hole in the heart.
-It could also be due to a condition called hypertrophic cardiomyopathy, which can cause abnormal thickening of the heart muscle that can block or reduce the blood flow from the left ventricle of the heart to the aorta (the body’s main blood vessel)—a condition called “outflow tract obstruction.”
+Dr. Emery says it could also be due to a condition called hypertrophic cardiomyopathy, which can cause abnormal thickening of your heart muscle.
+This can block or reduce the blood flow from the left ventricle of your heart to the aorta (the body’s main blood vessel).

-So, when the doctor hears a heart murmur, it’s important to determine why the sound is occurring.
+“So, if your doctor hears a heart murmur, it’s important to determine the cause for this sound,” says Dr. Emery.
 Is it innocent?
-Or is it caused by a pathology?
-On a rare occasion, a murmur may be a sign of a greater problem that would place an athlete at risk of sudden cardiac death or other health issues.
+Or is it caused by abnormal pathology?
+He says on a rare occasion, a murmur may be a sign of a greater problem that would place an athlete at risk of sudden cardiac death or other health issues.

-But if there’s still any question of how significant the murmur is, then your physician will likely order an echocardiogram.
-This is an ultrasound of the heart performed by placing a special wand on the chest that uses sound waves to create a computerized picture of the heart as it beats.
+But if there’s still any question of how significant the murmur is, then your doctor will likely order an echocardiogram.
+This is an ultrasound of your heart, and it’s performed by placing a special wand on your chest that uses sound waves to create a computerized picture of your heart as it beats.

-However, it’s also important to know that functional heart murmurs can, in some instances, exclude patients from sports participation.
-Vigorous exercise can increase the stress placed on the heart, and in some cases may lead to arrhythmias or a more rapid deterioration in heart function.
+However, it’s also important to know that heart murmurs can, in some rare instances, exclude you from sports participation.
+If you have an underlying heart condition, vigorous exercise can increase the stress placed on your heart, and in some cases may lead to arrhythmias or a more rapid deterioration in heart function.

 Your heart may be trying to tell you something — and your sports cardiologist can tell you what it is.